arbor-sim/arbor/doc/py_overview.rst

 Simulation steps
 ~~~~~~~~~~~~~~~~

-Then, according to the :ref:`modelsimulation` description the Arbor python module can be utilized to
+Then, according to the :ref:`modelsimulation` description Arbor's python module :py:mod:`arbor` can be utilized to

 * first, **describe** the neuron model by defining a recipe;
 * then, get the local **resources**, the **execution context**, and partition the **load balance**;